Grace Upon Grace

 Sinners here may sing the same.

-These lines are brimming with gospel-truth.
+These lines are brimming with gospel truth.
 Each stanza deserves my deep consideration.
 I am made to think of such references as Isaiah 55:1–3, Mark 2:17, Luke 5:31–32, Luke 19:10, among several others.
 Such, I think, is what good hymns do: they conjure Scripture to bring to your mind the far-reaching truth and never-ceasing love of the Savior.
-I am the Lord’s because I have been redeemed wholly on account of my prostrate Incarnate God, who descended into the depths of my sin in order to bring me up to the heights of his righteousness.
+We who belong to the Lord have been redeemed wholly on account of our prostrate Incarnate God, who descended into the depths of my sin in order to bring me up to the heights of his righteousness.
 Praise the Lord, I am welcomed by “none but Jesus.”